MicrosoftDocs/azure-dev-docs/articles/terraform/azure-terraform-resource-provider/resource-provider-overview.md

 Register the provider with `az provider register -n Microsoft.AzureTerraform`.

 ## Private preview feature registration
 The experience is currently in private preview.
-Please register the feature flag with `az feature register --namespace Microsoft.AzureTerraform -n private`.
-We will then manually approve your request.
+Register the feature flag with `az feature register --namespace Microsoft.AzureTerraform -n private`.
+Approvals are done manually and may face delays.

 ### Check status
 Check the status of the registration with `az feature show --namespace Microsoft.AzureTerraform --name private`